-(John Brackett is in the Music Department at University of North Carolina.
+(John Brackett is an instructor of Music at Vance-Granville Community College in North Carolina.
 His previous article in the jonestown report is A Simple Song of Freedom?: Music in Peoples Temple.
-He may be reached at email@example.com.
+He may be reached at firstname.lastname@example.org.

 In 1973, a group of musicians and singers financed, recorded, and released a long-playing record entitled He’s Able.
 The performers on this recording were all members of Peoples Temple, a religious group that originally formed in Indianapolis, Indiana and that now called California – specifically San Francisco and Los Angeles – home.
 Included on He’s Able are interpretations of traditional sacred tunes, contemporary popular songs, and original songs performed by an amateur group of musicians and singers performing in a style that can best be described as funk or soul.

 Listening to the tracks on He’s Able, it is difficult to determine any sort of religious affiliation.
 Themes of brotherhood, equality, and freedom expressed in the lyrics would have been familiar to listeners who grew up during the civil rights era and the socially turbulent decade of the 1960s and who may have interpreted the lyrics as “spiritual” but not necessarily “religious.”
 However, many listeners familiar with the performers on He’s Able would have surely recognized these same themes as expressions of the core religious and political principles of Peoples Temple and its charismatic founder, Jim Jones.

 The Political Theology of Peoples Temple sedimented in tapes